 A website without a plan can be an expensive regret, in terms of both time and money.
-A simple pen and paper can suffice to map out the visual guide (or sitemap) to the structure of a website or page, using just boxes, lines and text.
+When creating your own website, a simple pen and paper can suffice.
+Map out the visual guide (or sitemap) to the structure of a website or page, using just boxes, lines and text.
 Wireframes are a great way to do that and you don’t need to be a designer to attempt them.

 “Start by laying out the topics covered on the website.
 This will give you a feel for how the navigation might ultimately be laid out (for the more technical, this is called Information Architecture),” suggests Nicole Bermack SEO Manager at Sturm Media LLC.
 “Once this is done, I recommend planning out all the key pages that will exist on the website.
 Imagine how you want the users to flow through a site; how many clicks should it take to get to the blog, for example?
 Lay all of this out – even planning ahead with just a Microsoft Word document will be better than nothing.”

-Make it easy for users to find info or answers they need.
-Thinking about User intent buckets will help you categorize and lay out similar elements together.
+Make it easy for users to find the info or answers they need.
+Categorize and lay out similar elements together into User Intent Buckets.